Andy Panda: Other appearances

 Andy also appeared alongside Woody in shorts such as Banquet Busters and Musical Moments from Chopin.
 He also had a cameo in The Woody Woodpecker Polka with Miranda Panda, Oswald Rabbit, and Charlie Chicken.
 In print, Andy Panda appeared in a Whitman Publishing 1943–1944 Better Little Book "Andy Panda and Tiny Tom" which differed from the usual Big Little Book format by having art on every page instead of art on alternate pages.
-Andy was scheduled to appear as a cameo in the film Who Framed Roger Rabbit at the deleted scene "Acme's Funeral".
-However, a gold colored Papa made the cut.
+Andy was scheduled to appear as a cameo in the film Who Framed Roger Rabbit in the deleted scene "Acme's Funeral", but a gold-colored Papa made the cut.

-The character appears in the 2018 Woody Woodpecker series voiced by Scott Weil.
+The character appears in the 2018 Woody Woodpecker series, voiced by Scott Weil.
 Andy also has a more mature voice with a Southern twang in this series.